0x9060/blackjack/README.md

 ```

-### TO-DO
+## TO-DO

 High level plans for major changes to project, most not yet started.

 - Use oracle for RNG on the fly (e.g., from Wolfram Alfa using `provableAPI`).
 - Provide a gas proxy such that the player only interacts with MetaMask when placing bets (i.e., the house pays the gas for hitting and standing).
+Should also mitigate risk of leaking information through OOG reverts.
+- Implement upgradeability using a proxy contract.
 - Separate betting and action functions entirely.
 - Fix refunds for dealer Blackjack, other payout quirks - write a lot more payment tests.
 - Gas optimization